womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

-Whole code is <a href="https://github.com/womanonrails/poker/tree/d66590842ef194a9218dea70ccd083212b5d43b2/lib" title="Code after 12th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+Whole code is [here](https://github.com/womanonrails/poker/tree/d66590842ef194a9218dea70ccd083212b5d43b2/lib "Code after 12th step of refactoring").
 After this changes and writing new tests all new and old tests have passed.

 ## Stats:
 - **LOC**  - 87